 “There’s a history, a story, a patina you can tap into with these old buildings,” says Rumpeltin, who’s worked with several developers, restaurateurs, retailers and other business interests to bring the three projects to life.
 “Everything else is so standardized, so globalized, so same-same-same.
 We try to find the story with these Phoenix projects.
 That’s far more valuable.”

 The Yard’s story began in 1954, when it was constructed as a Triumph car showroom, which later became a motorcycle dealership.
-When Rumpeltin first laid eyes on the 53,000-square-foot compound, it was home to about one pigeon per square foot; but restaurateur Sam Fox of Fox Restaurant Concepts and noted Chef Silvana Salcido Esparza soon bought into the concept.
+When Rumpeltin first laid eyes on the 53,000-square-foot compound, it was home to about one pigeon per square foot; but restaurateur Sam Fox of Fox Restaurant Concepts soon bought into the concept.

-Fox’s Culinary Dropout restaurant took over one of the renovated brick buildings, while his Little Cleo’s Seafood Legend shares the other brick building with Esparza’s Barrio Urbano restaurant.
+Fox’s Culinary Dropout restaurant took over one of the renovated brick buildings, with his Little Cleo’s Seafood Legend joining the facility shortly thereafter.
 The vast metal canopy that once shaded Triumphs and Kawasakis now shelters an outdoor bar and game zone, where ping pong and cornhole rule.

 Up the street, where Crown Imports and a kids’ boxing gym (it’s said that prominent families sent their boys there to “toughen them up”) once lived, Rumpeltin carved out a small retail section toward the street, cleared out a loading dock and storage area to create a landscaped courtyard and opened up the large section in the back to two restaurants, Chef Cullen Campbell’s southern-tinged Okra and Phoenix Ale Brewery’s Central Kitchen.